 The predominant use of chemical fertilizers in modern agriculture raises significant concerns.
 These concerns include the high cost of chemical fertilizers, limited access in certain regions, adverse ecological impacts such as water pollution, and increase acidity of the soil.
 These issues not only strain agricultural budgets but also pose health risks to consumers and have detrimental effects on the environment.
 In light of these challenges, there is a growing demand for sustainable, cost-effective, and environmentally friendly alternatives to chemical fertilizers that can enhance agricultural production while mitigating the ecological and health problems associated with chemical inputs.
 Leguminous plants play a vital role in maintaining soil fertility (Rajput et al., 2025).
 Prunings from perennial legume species such as Leucaena leucocephala, Gliricidia sepium, and Acacia auriculiformis are widely utilized as mulch and for organic fertilizer preparation (Dimobe et al., 2025).
 Among these, residues from Gliricidia sepium and Leucaena leucocephala are particularly valued for their ability to enhance soil productivity.
 In Ghana, these leguminous trees are commonly found as living hedges or shelterbelts intercropped with cocoa and other crops, and they also serve as sources of fuelwood and livestock feed in rural communities (Kumar et al., 2023).
-Their prunings contribute significantly to soil nutrient enrichment, particularly by supplying nitrogen and phosphorus.
+Their pruning contribute significantly to soil nutrient enrichment, particularly by supplying nitrogen and phosphorus.
 Poultry manure, on the other hand, is a rich source of essential plant nutrients such as nitrogen, phosphorus, potassium, and several trace elements.
 It has a low carbon-to-nitrogen (C:N) ratio (Aboutayeb et al., 2025), which promotes rapid mineralization and nutrient release.
 Its application improves soil organic matter content, structure, porosity, and water-holding capacity (Agbede, 2025).
 Typically, poultry manure contains about 3.5% nitrogen, 1.5–3.5% phosphorus, and 1.5–3.0% potassium, along with numerous micronutrients, making it an excellent organic fertilizer (Agbede, 2025).
 The widespread use of chemical fertilizers in modern agriculture has raised several concerns, including their high cost, limited accessibility in some regions, and negative ecological impacts such as water pollution and soil acidification.
 These issues not only increase production costs but also pose health and environmental risks.
 Consequently, there is growing interest in sustainable, low-cost, and environmentally friendly alternatives that can enhance crop productivity without compromising ecosystem integrity.

 Sustainable agricultural practices are essential for long-term food security and environmental conservation (Rehman et al., 2022).
 This study responds to the need to develop eco-friendly and efficient nutrient management strategies that can improve crop yields while maintaining soil health.
 Chromic Luvisol soils are naturally rich in nutrients, but continuous cultivation and excessive use of inorganic fertilizers can lead to their degradation over time (Bedadi et al., 2023).
 According to Kumar et al. (2020) evaluating the effects of legume tree prunings and poultry manure on cucumber growth in such soils can provide insights into maintaining or enhancing soil fertility through organic means.
 Furthermore, integrating legume tree prunings introduces a form of crop diversification that supports sustainable nutrient cycling through biological nitrogen fixation, benefiting both current and subsequent crops.
 Poultry manure, being a readily available and nutrient-dense organic input, offers a viable alternative to costly inorganic fertilizers, thereby reducing production expenses for farmers.
 Collectively, these organic amendments contribute to improved soil health, reduced environmental pollution, and enhanced sustainability in agricultural production systems.
-This study was therefore to evaluate the effect of integrated nutrient management of poultry manure and legume tree prunings on growth and yield of cucumber (Cucumis sativus L.)
+This study was therefore to evaluate the effect of integrated nutrient management of poultry manure and legume tree pruning on growth and yield of cucumber (Cucumis sativus L.)

 2.0 MATERIALS AND METHOD